josephlanders/portfolio/Movies_coding_test/README.txt

 2.)
 I would prefer to have one movie image on the movie listings page and multiple providers listed.
  However, as per 1.)
 This can't be done without multiple get movie details requests.

 Things missing
 ---------------

 1.)
 Code is missing comments
 2.)
 Tests are not comprehensive - only test the retrieval logic from the different caches.
 3.)
-Database Fields all use VARCHAR(256) (something that wouldn't normally do, but I am time constrained)
+Database Fields all use VARCHAR(256) (something that wouldn't normally do, but I am time constrained) 4.)
+CSS is not in CSS file :P

+I have time constraints and would normally iterate over this and add the above.

 Assumptions